 The extremely restrictive dynamics in production (traceability, lots, deadlines, contamination) and the rules of sequences optimization require companies to be extremely flexible even in the operational management of production.

 Because of the various needs of the market and the extreme dynamism of planning, a new project was created afterwards to provide a competitive tool for improving planning in the medium / long term.
-This new project enabled the automatic generation of a centralized Replenishment & Sourcing (R&S) plan for all production and distribution branches synched with a group planner providing guidelines for each plant.
+This new project enabled the automatic generation of a centralized Replenishment & Sourcing (R&S) plan for all production and distribution branches synchronized with a group planner providing guidelines for each plant.

 This was the crucial link between the tactical planning of each individual plant and the pre-existing centalized system for production planning, scheduling and monitoring.